victo-1118/fast_api_to_do_list/README.md

  Also read list and read item became useful since it was important to correctly display a specific item.
 Good thing i kept these in.
  Was going to finish this project here but I said before in the earlier entries I would add it so that you would see how many are done.
+ Got rid of some console messages and made it so that its clear if an item is complete or not by changing opacity and striking a line through the items name.
+Made it so that all completed items appear under all not completed items

 Cool websites i found that were useful: caniuse.com